junxit/us-congress-bills-110/bill.md

 # H.R.
 3036

-> To amend the Elementary and Secondary Education Act of 1965 regarding environmental education, and for other purposes.
+> To reauthorize and enhance the National Environmental Education Act, and for other purposes.

 ## § 1.
 Short title